 Another name for Therapeutic Consultant

 I have been called a lot of things in my life, but it was not until I started working as a Therapeutic Placement Consultant that I got some of the best nicknames.
 Maybe they are not nicknaming, per say, but they are ways in which families that have worked with me have referred to me.
-In the end, I am flattered by each of them, and will always work to help the families that I am serving as a therapeutic learning consultant.
+In the end, I am flattered by each of them, and will always work to help the families that I am serving as a therapeutic consultant.

 The first name I was called was a Swiss Army Knife.
 Basically, an all-in-one tool to help the person in need.
 Sometimes they include nail clippers, scissors, a knife, a metal file, to name just a few.
 In referring to me as a Swiss Army Knife, that family was explaining to me that they view me as their all-in-one tool to help them navigate the treatment world for their young adult.